Minamotion/congratscard/README.md

+# congratscard
-This is a congratulations card, use "?achievement=<text>" at the end of the website's url
+This is a congratulations card